shilesh/manage_git_branch/README.md

 # Usage

+  Place the executable file (bin/run.sh) in ROOT folder of your project.

   ```
   ./run.sh -d <issue_description> -n <issue_number> -u <update commit message template?
 (0/1)> -b <base branch for the new branch>
   ```